AbubakarAmin/Nerding/README.md

-# StudyEco - AI Powered Study Ecosystem
+# Nerding - AI Powered Study Ecosystem

 A comprehensive web application that combines AI-powered study tools with a beautiful dark theme interface.
 Built with Flask and Google Gemini AI.